History and Genealogy of Merrimack, Hillsborough County NH

 The old store at Reed's Ferry, kept by Jacob McGaw and then by his son Robert McGaw, is where Matthew Thornton, Jacob Burnap, Horace Greeley and other celebrities of the day used to trade.

-History and Genealogy of Merrimack, Hillsborough County, New Hampshire
+History and Genealogy of Merrimack, Hillsborough County, New Hampshire at SEARCHROOTS

 Send email to the webmaster